Geometric Boundary Data for the Gravitational Field: The initial-boundary data

 The initial velocity of the boundary with respect to the initial Cauchy hypersurface is governed by $\Theta_0$.

-We represent the local geometric data on the boundary ${\cal T}$ which encodes the two gravitational degrees of freedom by a conformal class $\{ Q_{ab}\}$ of rank 2 metrics of signature $(0++)$ defined by the equivalence relation $Q_{ab}\equiv \Omega^2 Q_{ab}$, $\Omega>0$.
-On the 3-dimensional boundary $\{ Q_{ab}\}$ picks out an eigendirection, with null eigenvalue, i.e. it determines up to extension a non-vanishing vector field $\tilde T^a$ tangent to the boundary which satisfies $Q_{ab}\tilde T^b=0$.
+On the 3-dimensional boundary ${\cal T}$, we represent the local geometric data which encode the two gravitational degrees of freedom by a conformal class $\{Q_{ab}\}$ of rank 2 metrics of signature $(0++)$ defined by the equivalence relation $Q_{ab}\equiv \Omega^2 Q_{ab}$, $\Omega>0$.
+On the boundary, $\{ Q_{ab}\}$ picks out an eigendirection, with null eigenvalue, i.e. it determines up to extension a non-vanishing vector field $\tilde T^a$ tangent to ${\cal T}$ which satisfies $Q_{ab}\tilde T^b=0$.
 In turn, $\tilde T^a$ determines a flow of streamlines on ${\cal T}$, which is unique modulo parametrization.
 We pick the direction of the flow to point away from ${\cal B}_0$.